Charles Stanley, 8th Earl of Derby

-Charles Stanley, 8th Earl of Derby (19 January 1628 – 21 December 1672) was an English nobleman and politician.
+Charles Stanley, 8th Earl of Derby, 2nd Baron Strange (19 January 1628 – 21 December 1672), was an English nobleman and politician.
 He was the eldest son of James Stanley, 7th Earl of Derby and Charlotte de La Trémouille.

 Life

 As Lord Strange, he took little part in the English Civil War.
 In France at the time of his father's condemnation in 1651, he petitioned unsuccessfully for the latter's life.
 After succeeding to the Earldom, he lived quietly at Bidston Hall, Cheshire, emerging to support Booth's unsuccessful rising in 1659.
 Attainted for so doing, he was restored the following year and the family's lands in the Isle of Man were returned to him.

 He served as mayor of Liverpool, between 1666 and 1667.

 Marriage and children

 In 1650, he married Dorothea Helena Kirkhoven (died 1674), daughter of Jehan, Lord of Heenvliet of Holland; he was one of the diplomats involved in negotiating the marriage between William II, Prince of Orange and Mary, Princess Royal, daughter of King Charles I, future parents of King William III of England.
 Dorothea's mother was Katherine Wotton, widow of Henry Stanhope, Lord Stanhope (d.
 1634), 2nd surviving son of Philip Stanhope, 1st Earl of Chesterfield and the elder daughter of Thomas Wotton, 2nd Baron Wotton by his wife Mary Throckmorton, a daughter of Sir Arthur Throckmorton of Paulerspury, Northamptonshire.